rusticlion/Manastorm/manastorm_codebase_dump.md

             end
         else
             -- Specific type cost
+            -- First gather all available tokens of this type local availableTokens = {}
-            for _ = 1, costCount do
+            for i, token in ipairs(self.manaPool.tokens) do
-                local token, index = self.manaPool:getToken(costType)
-                if token then
+                if token.type == costType and token.state == "FREE" then
-                    table.insert(tokens, {token = token, index = index})
+                    table.insert(availableTokens, {token = token, index = i})
-                else
+                end
+            end

+            -- Check if we have enough tokens if #availableTokens < costCount then
-                    -- Failed to find required token, return tokens to pool for _, tokenData in ipairs(tokens) do
+                -- Failed to find enough tokens, return any collected tokens to pool for _, tokenData in ipairs(tokens) do
                     self.manaPool:returnToken(tokenData.index)
                 end
                 return nil
             end

+            -- Get the required number of tokens and mark them as CHANNELED for i = 1, costCount do
+                local tokenData = availableTokens[i]
+                local token = self.manaPool.tokens[tokenData.index]
+                token.state = "CHANNELED"  -- Mark as being used
+                table.insert(tokens, {token = token, index = tokenData.index})
             end
         end
     end